 Final Beneficiaries: The Action’s final beneficiaries are 78,000 children (40,802 girls and 37,198 boys) including the most vulnerable and marginalized.
-It is estimated that 30% out of them are IDP children due to the huge movement in the targeted states following the recent conflict.
+It is estimated that 30% out of them are IDP children due to the huge movements in the targeted states following the recent conflict.
 The total number of children includes 600 children with disabilities (CwD), and 600 unaccompanied and separated children/children at risk or survivors.
 They have been supported through non-formal education activities and the establishment of transitional pathways for girls and boys to (re)integrate into formal schooling.
 The children have been enrolled in formal primary schools and ALP centers.
-Included in the total target, nutritious meals have been provided for 67,667 children including IDP children (32,270 boys, 35,397 girls) in Sennar, Red Sea, NK and South Kordofan in schools that were not already covered by WFP and in non-formal education settings where street, working and out-of-school children participated.
+Included in the total target, nutritious meals have been provided for 67,667 children, including IDP children (32,270 boys, 35,397 girls) in Sennar, Red Sea, NK and South Kordofan in schools that were not already covered by WFP and in non-formal education settings where street, working and out-of-school children participated.

-Conduct EGRA & EGMA Baseline, midline, and end line for rolling out Literacy and umeracy Boost Common Approaches (in both schools and Accelerated Learning Programme (ALP) centres)
+Conduct EGRA & EGMA Baseline, midline, and end line for rolling out Literacy and Numeracy Boost Common Approaches (in both schools and Accelerated Learning Programme (ALP) centres)

-In response to the gap in data and analysis of the current state of learning outcomes for girls and boys in Sudan, (the last National Learning Assessment (NLA) was conducted in 2018), The baseline survey and endline literacy and numeracy assessments in 80 target schools to both measure the success of the project and to contribute to addressing the data gap on learning outcomes.
+In response to the gap in data and analysis of the current state of learning outcomes for girls and boys in Sudan (the last National Learning Assessment (NLA) was conducted in 2018), The baseline survey and endline literacy and numeracy assessments in 80 target schools to both measure the success of the project and to contribute to addressing the data gap on learning outcomes.
 The baseline was conducted in October 2024.
-The literacy and numeracy assessment use the Early Grade Reading Assessment (EGRA) and Early Grade Mathematics Assessment (EGMA), which are the standardized tools for the learning assessments as previously used by the MoE.
-EGRA and EGMA assessments are planned to measure the progress of literacy and numeracy quality of the students in targets schools at endline., This exercise will be conducted in RS, RN.
+The literacy and numeracy assessments use the Early Grade Reading Assessment (EGRA) and Early Grade Mathematics Assessment (EGMA), which are the standardized tools for the learning assessments as previously used by the MoE.
+EGRA and EGMA assessments are planned to measure the progress of literacy and numeracy quality of the students in targets schools at endline.
+This exercise will be conducted in RS, RN.
 SN and NK states.
 Student assessments are a core component of Save the Children’s Literacy Boost and Numeracy Boost approaches.
-Findings from the endline report will be used as lessons learnt and future programming The endline report will seek to provide ‘proof of concept’ for this approach.
+Findings from the endline report will be used as lessons learnt and future programming.
+The endline report will seek to provide ‘proof of concept’ for this approach.

 Scope of Study